-Activity: After the day’s most important meal, peruse the art galleries and shops of Main Street, such as Area 61, Freedonia – Provisions for Women, H*Art Gallery, Planet Altered and Blair’s Home Furnishings.
+Activity: After the day’s most important meal, peruse the art galleries and shops of Main Street, such as H*ART Gallery, Gallery 1401, Merchants on Main, and more.
 Once you’re appropriately inspired, head downtown to Ignis Glass Studio to create some artwork of your own.
-For $40 you can actually blow your own glass sun-catcher.
+For around $40 you can actually blow your own heirloom glass ornament or paperweight.
 After that, you’ll want to catch lunch at the city’s most forward-thinking pizza joint.

 Lupi’s Pizza Pies

 Dorris Shober opened Lupi’s Pizza in 1996 as Chattanooga’s first New York style pizzeria.
 With no business or restaurant experience she created each recipe from scratch, using her home as a test kitchen and her kids as a focus group.
-The experiment worked and today all four locations are chockfull of hungry customers.
+The experiment worked and today there are five locations that are chock-full of hungry customers.
 But what makes Lupi’s a true foodie spot is their passion for local ingredients, from the ground beef and tomatoes (when available) to the honey and whole wheat in the dough.
 You have to try a slice as well as the house-made fresh mozzarella.

 Activity: You can’t visit Chattanooga without seeing the Tennessee Aquarium, and lucky for you it’s just a short walk from Lupi’s.
-After you’ve experienced macaroni penguins, giant sturgeon and moon jellyfish, consider a trip to Chattanooga’s premiere art museum, the Hunter Museum of American Art, followed by an art walk.
+After you’ve experienced macaroni penguins, giant sturgeon, and leaping lemurs, consider a trip to Chattanooga’s premiere art museum, the Hunter Museum of American Art, followed by an art walk.
 After all, you need to burn some calories for your next meal, which will bring you back to Chattanooga’s Southside.

-If you eat dinner at only one place, consider St. John’s or its sister restaurant The Meeting Place.
-Either way you’ll get a meal prepared by Chattanooga’s only James Beard nominated chef, Daniel Lindley.
-After training at some of New York’s top restaurants (including Gramercy Tavern), Lindley moved back to his hometown in early 2000 for what he thought was a short stint.
-Lucky for us, he stayed, turning St. John’s into a top dining destination for the region.
+If you eat dinner at only one place, consider Alleia.
+You'll find rustic Italian cuisine with an emphasis on local ingredients.
+After training at some of New York’s top restaurants (including Gramercy Tavern), Nathan Lindley moved back to his hometown in early 2000 for what he thought was a short stint.
+Lucky for us, he stayed, turning Alleia into a top dining destination for the region.

-Activity: Burn some calories by starting the day paddleboarding on the Tennessee River.
+Burn some calories by starting the day paddleboarding on the Tennessee River.
 (Grab a light breakfast or skip it for brunch later on.)
-L2 Boards on Broad Street rents stand-up paddleboards as well as kayaks.
-You can take a lesson for $65 or take to the water alone for about $29 for one hour ($49 for two).
+L2 Outside on the Northshore rents stand-up paddleboards as well as kayaks.
+You can take a lesson for $60 or take to the water alone for $25 for one hour.

 Now that you’ve worked up an ample appetite it’s time to chow down at one of the city’s most popular brunch spots.
 Although FoodWorks offers their brunch menu on both Saturdays and Sundays to meet demand, most weekends this knitting-mill-turned-restaurant is packed to the gills.
 If you can’t score a reservation, take heart.
 They reserve almost half their seating for walk-ins (just be prepared to wait).
 Be sure to try their chicken and waffles or the doughnut, bacon, egg and cheese sandwich.
 They also offer $1 mimosas and champagne or $3.50 Bloody Marys.

 Activity: Walk off your food coma by walking along the Riverfront.
 Nearby Renaissance Park features outdoor art, historic markers and a somewhat out-of-place green hill that people slide down on cardboard in warmer months.
-Coolidge Park offers a 100-year-old carousel, a water splash park and beautiful views of the river.
-Walk over the Walnut Street Bridge for one of Chattanooga’s best views.
+Coolidge Park offers a 100-year-old carousel, a water splash park, and beautiful views of the Tennessee River.
+Walk across the Walnut Street Bridge for one of Chattanooga’s best views.

-Open every Sunday from 11 to 4 p.m., the Chattanooga Market pulls double-duty as both entertainment and lunch.
+On Sundays from 11 a.m. to 4 p.m., the Chattanooga Market pulls double-duty as both entertainment and lunch.
 When you witness its bazaar-like atmosphere you’ll understand why Frommer’s rated the market as one of the top 10 in the country.
 In front, local farmers set up shop to offer the very freshest from their fields.
 Go a little further and you’ll find glass blowers, photographers, wood workers, furniture makers, jewelry artists, soap makers, artisan food producers and more selling their wares.
 Every single vendor must be from within a 100-mile radius and selling only handmade goods (so no cheesy, mass-produced stuff).
 In the very back, Chattanooga food trucks pull up to serve some of the city’s best street food, which you can enjoy at the metal tables in front of the live band (if you can find a seat).
-It’s crowded, chaotic and worth every second.
+It can get crowded, but it's worth every second.

 Dinner: Easy Bistro

-Chef/owner Erik Niel melds the best of his home state (Louisiana) with the bounty of local farmers in his French Bistro style restaurant.
-The sophisticated black-and-white ambiance at Easy Bistro is balanced with unpretentiously delicious food, from authentic Raw Bar oysters and crab legs to hearty Steak Frites.
+Chef/owner Erik Niel melds the best of his home state (Louisiana) with the bounty of local farmers in his French Bistro-style restaurant.
+The sophisticated black-and-white ambiance at Easy Bistro is balanced with unpretentiously delicious food, from authentic Raw Bar oysters to hearty Steak Frites.
 Regardless of your dinner decision, make sure you sample one of the restaurant’s craft cocktails, which feature house-made seasonal liquor infusions.

 Thinking Outside the Restaurant: If you have time, round out your food-centric trip with an out-of-the-box experience.

-- If you rent a house you can prepare your own dinner with local produce by visiting one of Chattanooga’s many farmer’s markets.
-Happening throughout the week and weekend, Gaining Ground can help you find one that’s convenient.
+Farmer’s Markets - If you rent a house you can prepare your own dinner with local produce by visiting one of Chattanooga’s many farmer’s markets happening throughout the week and weekend.